SitLog/source_code/README.md

       default-jdk junit

    3. Open another terminal and change the directory to where the downloaded file in step 1 is located.
-After that run the commands:
+Then run the commands:

     $ tar zxvf pl-6.6.6.tar.gz
     $ cd pl-6.6.6/src